 I’d not seen a trajectory like this in a new business before.
 Ever.
 Compare this to my Merch By Amazon business: 1st month, 1 sale; 2nd month, 1 sale; 3rd month, 10 sales.
 Clearly, the notebook business on Amazon is much easier than Merch.

 If you want to know how I’ve got on selling low content books in 2019 here is a video of my Sales Figures For My KDP Low Content Book Business on Amazon.

 Selling print on demand notebooks on Amazon – WTF am I talking about?

 I’ve found it quite hard to explain this business to people.
 To be honest, it took me a while to wrap my head around it.
-I couldn’t believe that people would spend $6.99 on a hundred paged blank paperback.
+I couldn’t believe that people would spend $6.99 on a hundred paged blank paperback – but they do!

 Added to that they’re perfect bound – the same sort of binding as fiction and non-fiction paperback books – so the spines liable to crack if over-used.